 Midnight was approaching when the two friends entered the big brother's bedroom in Agra and astonished him.

 Next morning the two friends made a visit to Taj Mahal in Agra.
 Then they travelled south by train toward Bengal.
-Mukunda and his travelling friend parted company, and Yogananda went alone to where Yukteswar lived.
+Mukunda and his travelling friend parted company, and Mukunda went alone to where Yukteswar lived.
 It was four weeks since Yukteswar in Varanasi had said Mukunda would come to him in four weeks.

 🙢 For the lack of enough good order, comfort and sustenance in the home, some try to find it outside it.

 "I am here to follow you," said Mukunda, kneeling, and touching his feet.
 "Your wish shall be my law!"